kunalnagar/kunalnagar.in/index.md

 Hi.
 I'm Kunal.

-I work as a Frontend Developer at [HomeX][homex] in their Toronto 🇨🇦 office where we allow users to seamlessly schedule home service appointments.
+I work as a Frontend Developer at [HomeX][homex] where we allow users to seamlessly schedule home service appointments.

 Most recently, I worked at [ScaleGrid][scalegrid], enabling users to manage their database clusters by creating dashboards and monitoring solutions.